ISISComputingGroup/ibex_user_manual/doc/introduction/Installing-IBEX.rst

 Pre-requisites for running IBEX Client
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The IBEX client is designed to run on Windows 10, and so long as that is up to date that should be enough for the client.
+The IBEX client is designed to run on Windows.
-It may run on Windows 11, but there is no support for that at present.
 It can run on Linux, and there is a build available for use on IDAAS, it is not supported in other Linux environments at present.
+You must be on the ISIS network to use the client.

 Installation
 ~~~~~~~~~~~~

-There is a network drive location that the experiment controls group can direct you to.
+Download the latest release from `here <https://github.com/ISISComputingGroup/ibex_gui/releases/latest/download/client.7z/>`__ and run `ibex-client.exe`

 .. _installation_layout: